 For numerical experiments with SGD and SR techniques, we employ a symmetry-enhanced Ansatz~\cite{Seki_2020}.
 The spin-spin interaction in the Hamiltonian (see Eq.\,\eqref{eq:hamiltonian}) can be replaced by the {\it SWAP operator} $\hat P_{ij}~=~\frac{1}{2} \left( \hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_j + \hat{\bbone}\right)$, which induces an exchange of spin states between sites $i$ and $j$.
 If the state is prepared in the total spin-zero $S = 0$ sector, such as the dimer product state

 action of eSWAP operators $\exp \left(i \theta \hat{P}_{ij}\right)$ preserves the total spin and the wave function reads

 where to define the $(i_{\alpha},\,j_{\alpha})$ pairs we employ checkerboard decomposition of the Hamiltonian Eq.\,\eqref{eq:hamiltonian}.
-Specifically, in the case of a square lattice, the Hamiltonian can -- up to a constant -- be written as a sum of $L \times 4$ SWAP operators acting between pairs of qubits.
+Specifically, in the case of a square lattice with PBC in both directions, the Hamiltonian can -- up to a constant -- be written as a sum of $L \times 4$ SWAP operators acting between pairs of qubits.
 We split this set of pairs into $8$ layers of full coverings (when each qubit belongs to exactly one pair), and treat these pairs as $(i_{\alpha},\,j_{\alpha})$.
 Note that all eSWAP operators within one layer can be applied simultaneously.
-In addition one can also fix the spatial point group symmetry representation of the wave function (for details of such fixation, optimization protocol and the definition $(i_{\alpha},\,j_{\alpha})$ in the triangular and hexagonal cases, see Appendix\,\ref{appendix:symmetric_circuit}).
-This Ansatz allows one to effectively change $\Delta$ (if symmetry is imposed, effective $\Delta$ is the energy of the first excited state {\it in the respective irreducible representation}) and improves the ability to express the ground state (decreases $\mathcal{I}_0$), keeping $N_p$ relatively low.
-Importantly, the introduced Ansatz only shows a mild decay of the gradient norms with system size, signaling the absence of the so-called barrens plateau issue, proven to emerge in a generic quantum circuit setup~\cite{McClean_2018}.
-The proposed circuit has a sub-exponential decay, similarly to the case of the transverse field Ising model reported in~\cite{PRXQuantum.1.020319}, as we demonstrate in Appendix~\ref{appendix:absence_of_barren_plateaus}.
-Other barren plateaus-free circuits aimed at the study of frustrated two-dimensional magnets were also previously reported~\cite{https://doi.org/10.48550/arxiv.2108.08086,Liu_2019}.
+In addition one can also fix the spatial point group symmetry representation of the wave function (for details of such fixation, optimization protocol and the definition $(i_{\alpha},\,j_{\alpha})$ in the triangular, hexagonal and open boundary condition cases, see Appendix\,\ref{appendix:symmetric_circuit}).